rejsafranko/Fish-Cultivation-Classifier/README.md

 # ViT-Fish-Classification

 ## Overview
-This repository focuses on classifying fish images using a private dataset from the Institute of Oceanography and Fisheries of Croatia.
+This repository is part of a university seminar and focuses on classifying fish images using a private dataset from the Institute of Oceanography and Fisheries of Croatia.
 The project leverages advanced techniques, including data augmentation, a Vision Transformer (ViT), and a ResNet50 architecture to achieve accurate and robust classification results.
 Additionally, a Grad-CAM visualizer has been implemented for AI explainability, providing insights into the model's decision-making process.

 ## Features
 Data Augmentation: Augmented the training dataset to enhance model generalization and improve performance.